Warder Cresson

-Biography
+Early life

-Warder Cresson was born in Philadelphia, Pennsylvania to Quaker parents John Elliott (1773–1814) and Mary Cresson.
-He was descended from Pierre Cresson, one of the early settlers of Haarlem, New York, whose grandson, Solomon, migrated to Philadelphia in the early 18th century.
+Warder Cresson was born in Philadelphia, Pennsylvania to Quaker parents John Elliott Cresson (1773–1814) and Mary Warder (1776-1863).
+He was descended from Pierre Cresson, one of the early settlers of Harlem, New York, whose grandson, Solomon, moved to Philadelphia in the early 18th century.

+In 1815, he was apprenticed (probably to the Elliott family of Darby & Kingsessing) to learn farming; and is listed in the records of the records of the Darby Meeting.
+In March 1819, he moved with his family to Bensalem, where he attended the Byberry Meetinghouse.

-Cresson married Elizabeth Townsend, with whom he had six children, and ran a farm in Gwynedd, Pennsylvania, a suburb of Philadelphia.
+In 1821, Cresson married Elizabeth Townsend, with whom he had six children, and ran a farm in Gwynedd, Pennsylvania, a suburb of Philadelphia.

 In 1830 he published a pamphlet entitled Babylon the Great Is Falling!
 The Morning Star, or Light from on High, in which he deplored the extravagance and evil tendencies of the times, and exhorted all Quakers to lead a better and less wayward life.
 He went through a period of strong religious upheaval, joining a series of sects that appeared to him to represent true religion.

 In 1840, he met Isaac Leeser and became deeply interested in Judaism.
 Cresson was also influenced by the writings of Mordecai Manuel Noah, who believed that the Jews would soon return to live in Palestine, their national homeland.
-In 1844, he was appointed the first U.S. consul in Jerusalem.
-He converted to Judaism in 1848 and returned to Philadelphia to arrange his affairs prior to moving permanently to Jerusalem.
-During this time, he was a regular attendant at the Mikveh Israel synagogue, taking part in Jewish communal life, and rigorously observing Jewish religious law.
-In 1851, he published The Key of David: David the True Messiah, or the Anointed of the God of Jacob.